 - ILP volunteers must follow all travel advisories and warnings issued by the U.S. government.
 You may obtain a list of these advisories by calling the U.S. embassy.

 - ILP volunteers may not receive compensation for services rendered in or out of the schools (i.e. teaching English to outside groups, accepting full or part-time jobs, etc).

 - ILP volunteers must refrain from any sort of religious proselytizing or solicitation, and from distributing literature that could be construed as having religious content (where such actions are forbidden by law or by ILP Head Teachers or Coordinators).

 - ILP volunteers agree to follow all reasonable curfews and/or rules given by the Head Teacher and/or Advisors.

 - ILP volunteers must live with common courtesy, respect of property, and maintain a personal commitment to conduct life in a responsible, professional, and mature demeanor in and out of the school.

-If there are violations of the Rules or Code of Conduct, Head Teachers and Program Managers will work with those concerned to arrived at a solution.
-In rare situations, if deemed appropriated, the ILP Directors and Board of Trustees may dismiss a teacher for violation of rules or code of conduct.
+If there are violations of the Rules or Code of Conduct, Head Teachers and Program Managers will work with those concerned to arrive at a solution.
+In rare situations, if deemed appropriate, the ILP Directors and Board of Trustees may dismiss a teacher for violation of Rules or Code of Conduct.
 Head Teachers and Program Managers are required to report any violation or suspicion of violation of the rules to the ILP Directors.
-We also ask that any volunteers e-mail the ILP office if they have concerns regarding their Head Teacher’s conduct in relation to the rules and code of conduct.
-All e-mail of this nature will be kept completely confidential unless permission is given otherwise from the volunteer.
+We also ask that any volunteers e-mail the ILP office if they have concerns regarding their Head Teacher’s conduct in relation to the Rules and Code of Conduct.
+All e-mails of this nature will be kept completely confidential unless permission is given from the volunteer.